MaterializeInc/demos/integrations/terraform/hashicorp-vault/README.md

 }
 ```

-You'll then have to initialize the Vault provider:
+In the same file, initialize the Vault provider:

 ```hcl
 provider "vault" {